RESBev: Making BEV Perception More Robust: Abstract

 \section{Abstract}

 Bird's-eye-view (BEV) perception has emerged as a cornerstone of autonomous driving systems, providing a structured, ego-centric representation critical for downstream planning and control.
 However, real-world deployment faces challenges from sensor degradation and adversarial attacks, which can cause severe perceptual anomalies and ultimately compromise the safety of autonomous driving systems.
 To address this, we propose a resilient and plug-and-play BEV perception method (RESBev), which can be easily applied to existing BEV perception methods to enhance their robustness to diverse disturbances.
 Specifically, we reframe perception robustness as a latent semantic prediction problem.
-A latent world model is constructed to extract spatiotemporal correlations across sequential BEV observations, thereby learning the underlying BEV state transitions to predict clean BEV features for reconstructing corrupted observations.
-The proposed framework operates at the semantic feature level of the Lift-Splat-Shoot pipeline, enabling recovery that generalizes across both natural disturbances and adversarial attacks without modifying the underlying backbone.
-Extensive experiments on the nuScenes dataset demonstrate that with few-shot fine-tuning, RESBev significantly improves the robustness of existing BEV perception models against various external disturbances and adversarial attacks.
+A latent dynamic predictor is constructed to extract spatiotemporal correlations across sequential BEV observations, thereby learning the underlying BEV state transitions to predict clean BEV features for reconstructing corrupted observations.
+The proposed framework operates at the semantic feature level of the BEV perception pipeline, enabling recovery that generalizes across both natural disturbances and adversarial attacks without modifying the underlying backbone.
+Extensive nuScenes experiments show RESBev notably enhances BEV perception robustness against natural disturbances and adversarial attacks, with latency, parameter and memory analyses verifying its excellent robustness-efficiency trade-off.